Paul-Clue/rails-lifestyle-magazine-capstone/README.md

 </p>

 #  Microverse Ruby On Rails Life Style Magazine Capstone
 > For this project, I built an entire app from scratch with Ruby on Rails.
-The app is based off of a life style artile website.
+The app is based off of a life style article website.
 The theme of the site is electric cars.
-The app allows users to create accounts, login, create articles, and vote cast votes for specific articles.
-The Article with the most votes becomes the featured article and with full-width image and title in the first row of the page.
+The app allows users to create accounts, login, create small articles, and cast votes for specific articles.
+The Article with the most votes becomes the featured article with full-width image and title in the first row of the page.
 The second row of the page displays the most recent articles written for a particular category.

 ## Built With